Sulaiman-Gaskell/Calc-Game-GUI-/README.md

 Setup for windows:
-  Make sure you have at least python3 installed Download and extract zip
+  Make sure you have at least python3 installed Download and extract zip from the Windows branch
   In same directory run:
     pip install requirements.txt

 Setup for linux:
-  Download and extract zip
+  Download and extract zip from the Linux branch
   In same directory run:
     sudo apt install python3-tk